wojtek-kowalczyk/mapgen/README.md

 ## Download and run (Windows only)

-Download the `MapGen.zip' file, extract and run the executable.
+Download the `MapGen.zip` file, extract and run the executable.

 ## Building